-Further, trained and knowledgeable staff is essential to your project’s success.
+Further, trained and knowledgeable staff are essential to your project’s success.
 There is no substitute for technology preparedness.
-In a 2019 National Apartment Association article, property managers are urged to, among other things, provide upfront and ongoing training, and to make sure all staff understands why PropTech is essential.
+The National Apartment Association urges property managers are urged to provide upfront and ongoing training and make sure all staff understands why proptech is essential.

-One good practice is to cross-train your staff so that each individual knows explicitly what everybody else’s duties and responsibilities are and that, in a pinch, they can help manage breakdowns and other issues.
+One good practice is to cross-train your staff so that each individual knows explicitly what everybody else’s duties and responsibilities are.
+That way, they can help manage breakdowns and other issues should anything unexpected happen.
 And always emphasize that what helps your residents can also benefit your staff.

 Step 3: Develop your budget